pyeve/eve.blog/content/fosdem2014.rst

 `REST APIs for Humans`_ (FOSDEM 2014, Brussels)

-PS: In preparation for the upcoming Eve 0.3 release, released `Cerberus 0.6`_ was released a couple days ago.
+PS: In preparation for the upcoming Eve 0.3 release, `Cerberus 0.6`_ was released a couple days ago.
 Expect the 0.3 announcement in your inbox anytime now.